jumpnow/jumpnowtek-site/_posts/2014-03-02-Wandboard-kernel-development.md

     929768a wandboard: modify mipi-csi to ipu mux setting

 In this case, the patches were **not** applied in the same order as the Yocto build would have done it.

 The **drm-vivante-Add-00...** patch got applied last instead of first because of the alpha-numeric ordering.
-This could potentially be a problem and the patch apply would fail.
+This could potentially be a problem.
+You'll know it if the patch command fails.

-In this case it was okay since the **drm-vivante-Add-00...** patch did not touch a file any of the other patches did.
+In this case it was okay.

-Some alternatives to apply this list of patches would be
+Some alternatives to apply the list of patches in the correct order would be

 1. Apply the patches one at a time manually
 2. Use quilt after first creating a **series** file with the correct ordering

 It's easy to experiment.

-You can reset the repository to the starting commit this way
+You can always reset the repository to the starting commit this way

     scott@hex:~/linux-wandboard$ git reset --hard d35902c
     HEAD is now at d35902c defconfig: Small updates to easy demos